 The requirements covering TP calculations are addressed through various activities, including, in particular, Actuarial Function reviews of divisional and entity level calculations and the membership of oversight committees.
-A number of reports during the year were provided to the Group and LGAS boards on the data, models, methodologies, assumptions and results of the Solvency II TPs calculation.
+A number of reports during the year were provided to the Group and legal entity boards (or board committees) on the data, models, methodologies, assumptions and results of the Solvency II TPs calculation.